-Spark has an integrated Company-wide compliance framework.
-A Code of Ethics (which applies to all employees) and a Directors' Code of Ethics, together set out the standards by which Spark people are expected to conduct themselves.
+Spark has an integrated company-wide compliance framework.
+A Code of Ethics (which applies to all employees), and a Directors' Code of Ethics, together set out the standards by which Spark people are expected to conduct themselves.

-The Codes provide guidance on decisionmaking and set out to instill a culture of acting lawfully, ethically and responsibly.
-The Code of Ethics contains links to Spark's core policies and details Spark's values, expected behaviours and sets out Spark's approach to conflicts of interest, bribery and corruption, gifts and hospitality, confidentiality, use of assets and information, and compliance with laws.
-The Codes also set out Spark's compliance escalation procedures that are designed to be used to report breaches of Spark's legal obligations, the Codes themselves and other Spark policies, either through the Honesty Box confidential whistle-blowing online portal or other avenues.
+The Codes provide guidance on decision-making and set out to instil a culture of acting lawfully, ethically, and responsibly.
+The Code of Ethics contains links to Spark's core policies and details Spark's values and expected behaviours.
+It also sets out Spark's approach to conflicts of interest, bribery and corruption, gifts and hospitality, confidentiality, use of assets and information, and compliance with laws.
+Also set out in the Codes are Spark's compliance escalation procedures that are designed to be used to report breaches of Spark's legal obligations, the Codes themselves and other Spark policies, either through the Honesty Box confidential whistle-blowing online portal or other avenues.

-Online training modules as part of Spark's continuous education programme are used to educate all staff about the Code of Ethics and how to apply it.
-We reinforce this training through regular one-on-one sessions and broader internal communication (emails and intranet articles) across the business.
-We also embed relevant aspects of the Code into Spark 'plays'.
+Training on the Code of Ethics and how to apply these is delivered to all employees through Spark's learning management system online modules.
+This training forms part of the onboarding journey for new employees and annual completion of the module for existing employees is required to maintain compliance.
+We reinforce this training through reminders from People Leaders and broader internal communication across the business.
+The module content is reviewed annually and updated to reflect any code/policy changes, if necessary.
+We also embed relevant aspects of the Code of Ethics into Spark 'plays'.
 Plays are one-page online guides on how to carry out common activities at Spark.
-The Directors' Code of Ethics is provided to new Directors as part of their induction.
+The Directors' Code of Ethics is provided to new directors as part of their induction.

-Copies of the Code of Ethics and the Directors' Code of Ethics can be found at: www.sparknz.co.nz/about/governance
+Copies of the Code of Ethics and the Directors' Code of Ethics can be found at: www.spark.co.nz/online/about/our-company/governance